PavanRangani/docs/docs/prd/banking/banking.md

 ### Browse Page

+- Active accounts will be shown in the `Active` tab and Disposed accounts will be shown in the `Disposed` tab.
+- If any tab has no records available, shows that tab as disabled.
 - Show proper message when no records available.
   - Message is: `No Bank Accounts Found`
 - Shows count of the records with each tabs.